 A grade of F is considered a failing grade, and the units will not be counted toward certificate requirements.
-If a student receives the grade of F he or she will not be allowed to continue in the program without the permission of the Faculty Director.
-The decision of the Faculty Director is final.
+If a student receives the grade of F he or she will not be allowed to continue in the program.

 Do all professors that teach in the CAAP program have advanced degrees?
 Do you use part-time instructors?

 CAAP classes are usually taught by regular, full time Santa Clara accounting faculty holding doctoral degrees in accounting.
 We may invite a similarly qualified faculty member from another accredited University to teach one or more courses.

 Does the CAAP program cover all of the accounting units needed for licensure in California?